 - If I am deployed what credentials will I need to bring?

 A photo ID or photo driver's license will be needed at arrival.
-Credentials will have been checked through VIPR in advance.
+Credentials will have been checked through MRMS in advance.
 Confirmation of what to bring will be made at time of contact with the volunteer during request for deployment.

 - What else should I bring?